panicoenlaxbox/cookiecutter-csharpnugetpackage/README.md

 You should allow to modify in each pipeline execution (*Let users override this value when running this pipeline*), the values of `Major`, `Minor` and `PackageVersionType` variables to control SEMVER package version manually when required.

+### GitHub

+In case of GitHub, you must supply a secret in `NUGET_PASSWORD` with a valid PAT.

+This time, the versioning will be done by taking the value from the `.csproj` file.

 ## Visual Studio

 From a client application, you can debug your package in Visual Studio enabling Source Link support.
 More info at https://lurumad.github.io/using-source-link-in-net-projects-and-how-to-configure-visual-studio-to-use-it